Makalu Base Camp Trekking -19 Days

 • Flights from Kathmandu to Tumlingtar and back included

-• Staff salary, insurance, food, accommodation, and transportation covered
+• Staff salary, insurance, food, accommodation, and transportation are covered

 • Welcome and farewell dinners provided